 When a yacht with a current PHRF is sold, the new owner must complete and submit the online PHRF application form with the new owner details plus any boat/sail changes.
-There is no charge for this.
+There is no charge for this if the boat has a current PHRF certificate.
 New owners are also required to register the change of ownership with Yachting New Zealand via the boat registration website page www.yachtingnz.org.nz/racing/boat-registration

 |One Off Event Certificate||$50|

 Submission of the form will take you to the YNZ online shop for secure payment by credit card on dps.
 All applications must be paid for in full before the PHRF can be processed.